BetterMontreal/BetterMontreal.github.io/en/create.md

 - [Submit new issues or comments on waffle](https://waffle.io/bettermtl/bettermtl.github.io)
 - [Clone the repository](https://github.com/bettermtl/bettermtl.github.io) and hack away at the code, send pull-requests

-Fantastic, you are now an active [contributor](https://github.com/bettermtl/bettermtl.github.io/graphs/contributors) - thanks!
+Fantastic, you are now an [active contributor](https://github.com/bettermtl/bettermtl.github.io/graphs/contributors) - thanks much!